KyleRego/anki_books/docs/development.md

 sudo apt-get install libvips libvips-tools
 ```

+Also see postgres.md and testing.md.

 ## The database

+The rails db:setup task creates the database, loads the schema from the current db/schema.rb (this is not the same as running all the migrations), and initializes it with the seed data from db/seeds.rb; the rails db:reset task will drop the database and set it up again.

 The application uses a PostgreSQL database.
 The `config/database.yml` file has the configuration settings.
-Executing `rails db:create` should create the databases specified in that file.
-Pending migrations are run with `rails db:migrate`.

 The homepage of the website is an article with system: true.
-This can be added with `rails db:seed` or using the Rails console.
+This can be added with the `rails db:seed` task or the Rails console.

 ## The bin/dev script

 The `bin/dev` script starts the development environment.
 First it runs the `rails assets:precompile` which compiles the front-end assets.
-Then it installs the foreman gem if it was not already installed and then uses the `foreman` command to start the processes specified in `Procfile.dev` (a process for the Rails server and a process to watch for changes in CSS files and recompile them using Tailwind).
+Then it installs the Foreman gem if it was not already installed and then uses the `foreman` command to start the processes specified in `Procfile.dev` (a process for the Rails server and a process to watch for changes in CSS files and recompile them using Tailwind).

 If you are using RVM to manage Ruby versions, it's possible this script will throw this error: